 All the students are being taught to dance for the Yule Ball, and while the girls are all eager, none of the boys leave their seats.
 Then you see Neville hesitate (clearly trying to work up the nerve) before getting up to dance.
 Later, we see Harry and Ron entering the Gryffindor dormitory to find Neville, in his pajamas and dancing shoes, practicing the waltz by himself, humming a tune as he goes.
 Even later than that, after the party, Neville comes back later than everyone else, still humming and twirling round.

-Fleur's reaction to Harry having saved her sister "even though she wasn't yours to save" really serves to humanize her character; despite getting almost no lines in the film, Clemence Poesy did a wonderful job in that one small moment.
+Fleur's reaction to Harry having saved her sister really serves to humanize her character; despite getting almost no lines in the film, Clemence Poesy did a wonderful job in that one small moment.